people and cultures – inspiring journeys

 To the West of the Moat:

 Doi Suthep is Chiang Mai’s sacred mountain with its beautiful temple, Wat Phrathat Doi Suthep which offers a great view of the city.
-Legend tells of a white elephant carrying a sacred relic found its final resting spot where the temple was the built.
-Driving to Doi Suthep, you have not been to Chiang Mai, so of course this is a popular place to visit.
+It is said if you have not been to Doi Suthep, you have not been to Chiang Mai, so of course this is a popular place to visit.

 At the back of the campus is the Ang Kaew reservoir overlooking Doi Suthep mountain and where you do not feel like you are in a city.

 Nimmanhaemin Road ( referred to as Nimman ) is the trendy area lined with new boutiques, eateries, coffee shops and nightlife along the side sois.

 Chiang Mai University Art Museum located at the corner of Nimman and Suthep Road often has interesting exhibits and events.

 The road to the start of the trail is the steepest part of the journey, but transport is possible.
 Then set off on the walk about 40 min. through the forest.
-For serious walkers, from Wat Palaad, it is possible to continue on foot all the way up to Doi Suthep Temple.
+For serious walkers, from Wat Phalad, it is possible to continue on foot all the way up to Doi Suthep Temple.